-In year one of the programme, two progress workshops will be organised.
-During these progress workshops the research proposal will have to be presented after which you will receive feedback of your fellow students and the lecturer.
-This will help you to successfully submit your research proposal in year one of the PhD programme.
-The progress workshops (intake 2023) are scheduled to take place on-campus from 9-11 May 2023 and in September 2023 (dates to be confirmed).
+In year one of the programme, four workshops will be organised, two on-campus workshops in Maastricht, the Netherlands and two online.
+During these workshops, candidates will interact with faculty and fellow students, present and discuss their research.
+This will help you to submit your research proposal in year one of the PhD programme.
+The workshops are scheduled to take place on-campus (3 days each) in May and November and online (1 day each) in September and February.

 Upon graduation, you will receive a doctoral degree by Maastricht University.

 We are looking for candidates with a Master’s degree who have strong academic records, professional and/or volunteer experience, affiliation with academic research and a special interest in private sector development.
 MSM welcomes candidates from all over the world from a wide wide variety of backgrounds, cultures and disciplines.
 The programme is tailored to synergise the various backgrounds.

 Participants in the programme have external work responsibilities (full-time, part-time, self-employed, independent consultant), leaving them less time for PhD research.
 Ideally, the PhD candidate’s employer offers support by allocating time and allowing the candidate to incorporate their studies into their work (by providing data, support, related assignments and the like).
 The programme is open for participants from emerging economies as well as developed countries.